cvg/VP-Estimation-with-Prior-Gravity/README.md

 # VP-Estimation-with-Prior-Gravity
 Implementation of the paper [Vanishing Point Estimation in Uncalibrated Images with Prior Gravity Direction](https://arxiv.org/abs/2308.10694) (ICCV 2023)

+We propose a set of **new solvers to extract the 3 orthogonal vanishing points** of an **uncalibrated** image (i.e. unknown focal length), **given a prior on the gravity direction**. **This repo assumes a Manhattan world** with 3 main directions x, y, z.
+We also give the implementation of previous solvers that also work without prior gravity or with calibrated images.

 ![teaser](assets/images/teaser.png)

 ## Installation